CS222-UIUC/course-project-team-45/README.md

   The Map link will bring you to the main part of our project.
 Click on a day in the left side box, and click on “Display My Route!”
 This will display the route on the map on the right side along with the  distances and times between each class.
 The About Us link will bring you to our page that showcases the info of each teammate including our GitHub, LinkedIn, and more.

+In order to have our code properly be displayed, you must create your own API key in the TomTom API website.
+You will need to create an account to be able to generate  your key.
+Once you receive your personal API key, go to tomtom.js in the tomtom folder.
+In there, you will adjust the variable APIKEY from config.APIKEY to your personal API key (be sure to use “ ”).
+Then, use an extension to view the website (we recommend “Live Server” if you are using VSCode).
+Once you pull the website, have fun exploring through it!

 Savannah was responsible for the frontend part of the project, and she chose the color scheme and provided pictures for the main page.
 Nehal and Daniel both worked on working with our UIUC class data API and incorporating that data into our Class Input page.
 Tiffany and Savannah were responsible for working with the TomTom API and using the APIs functions to create the map page.